apiel/GpioRF/README.md

 Set Gpio 17 in mode read:
 > echo 0 > /sys/class/gpio_sw/PA1/cfg

-While pressing the button you want to record, run the command:
+While pressing the remote button you will record the signal by running the command:
 > ./RFsave /sys/class/gpio_sw/PA1/data data.txt

 The signal is save in data.txt, you can repeat the method for different button and save them in different files.